Hermann Ziegner: Biography

-Hermann Ziegner was born to Hugo and Lena Ziegner in Germany.
+Hermann Ziegner was born to Hugo and Lena Ziegner in Saxe-Weimar-Eisenach.
 He emigrated to the United States when he was 14 years old.

 He first enlisted in the Army in 1889; at the conclusion of his five-year enlistment, he re-enlisted for another term but was discharged as a sergeant before the end of his term of service.
 His Regular Army service was with the 7th Cavalry Regiment and occurred during the Indian Wars and the Spanish–American War Ziegner served with the 7th U.S. Cavalry for several years as a private in Troop E. At the Wounded Knee Massacre, he was cited for "conspicuous bravery" against attacking Sioux, concealed in a ravine, at Wounded Knee Creek on December 29 and again while defending a hill near the Catholic mission at White Clay Creek on December 30, 1890.
 Ziegner was promoted to the rank of corporal and was one of twenty men to receive the Medal of Honor.
 He officially received the award from Congress on June 23, 1891.

 After eight years on the American frontier, Ziegner was honorably discharged and settled in New York City.
 He worked as a night watchman at the safe deposit vaults in the Equitable Building.
 He married in 1894 and lived with his wife on 124th Street, between Seventh and Lenox avenues, in Manhattan.

 Ziegner was a sergeant and later the first sergeant of Company E, 71st New York Infantry.
 At the start of the Spanish–American War, Ziegner was one of the first men to join the 71st New York Volunteer Infantry Regiment.
 He served as a first sergeant of Company E during the Santiago campaign and "suffered all the privation and hardship endured by the members of the Seventy-first" during that time.
 Ziegner was one of the officers to lead Company E up San Juan Hill, alongside personal friend Captain Malcolm J. Rafferty of Company F, and according to his commanding officer Lieutenant William R. Hill "there was no braver man in the company".